wsseabor/xref-api/notes.md

 TODO:

-    <strike>Include try/catch with error logging for SessionNotCreatedException, TimeoutException in individual
-    calls to each class that handles scraping (app/scrapers)</strike>
+    ~~Include try/catch with error logging for SessionNotCreatedException, TimeoutException in individual calls to each class that handles scraping (app/scrapers)~~

-    <strike>Circular dependency issue</strike>
+    ~~Circular dependency issue~~

     Finish classes for all separate stats tables